WeblateOrg/weblate/docs/admin/projects.rst

 (e.g. ``^(cs|de|es)$`` will include only these languages.
 Please note that you need to list language codes as they appear in the filename.

-.. _component-shaping_regex:
+.. _component-variant_regex:

-Shapings regular expression
+Variants regular expression
 +++++++++++++++++++++++++++

-Regular expression used to determine the shapings of a string, see :ref:`shapings`.
+Regular expression used to determine the variants of a string, see :ref:`variants`.

 .. note::